How to join us for a PhD

 Path 1: Apply for a project

 PhD positions for specific projects in our research groups are offered and advertised throughout the year.
 They are advertised when they open, with individual application deadlines.
-Have a regular look at our Job Offers
+Have a regular look at our Job Offers.

->> Open PhD positions in MPI-MP research groups are advertised throughout the year on our Job Offers page.
+>> Open PhD positions in MPI-MP research groups are advertised throughout the year at CAREER | Job Offers.

 Path 2: Apply in an application call of the IMPRS MolPlant